music literature movies Index About

 Harper Classics, 1962, (US), Translated by Hilda Rosner

-There exists an enchanting world of concrete slab.
-Strip malls spread their wings in a never-ending, exploding sprawl of dull.
-Down the street from the Dominick’s is another Dominick’s, only nicer.
-Newer.
-SUVs crowd the asphalt.
-They are adorned with patriotic bumper stickers purchased at CVS checkout lines in order to proclaim support for anonymous troops who have not yet been blown into the sky by distant, imaginary roadside bombs.
+There exists an enchanting world of concrete slab where strip malls spread their wings in a never-ending, exploding sprawl of dull.
+Down the street from the Dominick’s is another Dominick’s, only nicer, newer (until a bad economy forces it to close).
+SUVs hug its freshly laid asphalt.
+They are adorned with patriotic bumper stickers purchased at CVS checkout lines by drivers wanting to proclaim support for anonymous troops who have or have not not yet been blown into the sky by distant, imaginary roadside bombs.

 A disenchantment falsified and blunted my usual feelings and joys: the garden lacked fragrance, the woods held no attraction for me, the world stood around me like a clearance sale of last year’s secondhand goods, insipid, all its charm gone.
 Books were so much paper, music a grating noise.
 That is the way leaves fall around a tree in autumn, a tree unaware of the rain running down its sides, of the sun or the frost, and of life gradually retreating inward.
 The tree does not die.
 It waits.

 Our summer sunburns begin to peel before they fade completely.
-It’s sometime around prom or a first kiss or the first time we are forced to shower at school with our classmates when it starts.
+It starts sometime around prom or an awkward first date or that first time we are forced to shower at school with our classmates.
 Questions percolate.
-Why is Corey so developed, so hairy, or why are Sara’s tits so big when Sheila doesn’t even need a bra?
-Why is our school all white or all black?
+Why is Corey so so hairy or why are Sara’s breasts so big when Sheila doesn’t even need a bra?
+Why is our school all white?
 Why am I not attracted to who I am supposed to be attracted to?
-Why do we have a used Buick Century when Johnny’s family has a four car garage full of brand new Cadillacs?
-We begin to see differences that were invisible before we sat in the glow of the homecoming bonfire.
+Why do we have a used Buick Century when Johnny’s family has a four-car garage full of brand new Cadillacs?
+Differences that were once invisible begin to surface in the glow of the homecoming bonfire.

 Gaze into the fire, into the clouds, and as soon as the inner voices begin to speak … surrender to them.
 Don’t ask first whether it’s permitted, or would please your teachers or father or some god.
 You will ruin yourself if you do that.